 Botox is a temporary solution that can block the sweat glands from producing sweat in ordinary situations.
 Botox is a neuromodulator, which means that it blocks nerve signals from reaching their target.
 In the case of reducing wrinkles, Botox targets specific muscles that cause wrinkles and blocks those nerve signals so that the muscles relax and the wrinkles smooth out.
 In the case of hyperhidrosis, the nerve signals blocked are those that cause the sweat gland to be overactive.
 Botox is FDA approved for treatment of hyperhidrosis, and is safe and effective.

 Botox for hyperhidrosis is a temporary solution that generally lasts for around 3 months, depending on the individual.
 It is a more conservative treatment than surgery, but is still highly effective.
 Strong prescription antiperspirants can work in some cases as well, but the efficacy and availability of Botox means that it has become one of the most popular treatments for many types of hyperhidrosis.
 To find out if you qualify for Botox treatment of your excessive sweating, talk to Dr. Isaac today!

 Schedule a Botox Consultation in Washington, DC Today!

 If you suffer from excessive sweating and are interested in Botox as a potential treatment, don’t hesitate to contact Dr. Isaac at MI Skin Dermatology Center for more information.
-Just call 202.393.SKIN to schedule your consultation today!
+Just call (202) 393-7546 to request a consultation today!